apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <p>Overrides values in default Template.</p>
 <p>Instance is the fundamental unit managed by KubeBlocks.
 It represents a Pod with additional objects such as PVCs, Services, ConfigMaps, etc.
-A RSM manages instances with a total count of Replicas, and by default, all these instances are generated from the same template.
+An InstanceSet manages instances with a total count of Replicas, and by default, all these instances are generated from the same template.
-The InstanceTemplate provides a way to override values in the default template, allowing the RSM to manage instances from different templates.</p>
+The InstanceTemplate provides a way to override values in the default template, allowing the InstanceSet to manage instances from different templates.</p>
-<p>The naming convention for instances (pods) based on the RSM Name, InstanceTemplate Name, and ordinal.
+<p>The naming convention for instances (pods) based on the InstanceSet Name, InstanceTemplate Name, and ordinal.
-The constructed instance name follows the pattern: $(rsm.name)-$(template.name)-$(ordinal).
+The constructed instance name follows the pattern: $(instance_set.name)-$(template.name)-$(ordinal).
 By default, the ordinal starts from 0 for each InstanceTemplate.
 It is important to ensure that the Name of each InstanceTemplate is unique.</p>
-<p>The sum of replicas across all InstanceTemplates should not exceed the total number of Replicas specified for the RSM.
+<p>The sum of replicas across all InstanceTemplates should not exceed the total number of Replicas specified for the InstanceSet.
 Any remaining replicas will be generated using the default template and will follow the default naming rules.</p>
 </td>
 </tr>